Jamie Peacock: Leeds

 He played in the 2011 Super League Grand Final victory over St. Helens at Old Trafford.

 Peacock was appointed Member of the Order of the British Empire (MBE) in the 2012 New Year Honours for services to rugby league.
-On 26 June 2012, Peacock announced his retirement from international rugby league.

 He played in the 2012 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 He played in the 2012 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

-He enjoyed a resurgence the following season, and was once again named in the Super League Dream Team in 2013, 2014 & 2015.
+He enjoyed a resurgence the following season, and was once again named in the Super League Dream Team in 2013, 2014, and 2015.

 Peacock played in the 2014 Challenge Cup Final victory over the Castleford Tigers at Wembley Stadium.

 He played in the 2015 Challenge Cup Final victory over Hull Kingston Rovers at Wembley Stadium.

-Peacock announced that he would retire from the sport upon the conclusion of the 2015 season and take up the role of football manager at Hull Kingston Rovers.
+Peacock announced that he would retire from the sport upon the conclusion of the 2015 season joining Hull Kingston Rovers as a coach.

 He played in the 2015 Super League Grand Final victory over the Wigan Warriors at Old Trafford.

 Hull Kingston Rovers

-Peacock joined Hull KR as football manager for the 2016 Super League season.
-At the end of the regular season Hull KR finished 11th in the league and were forced to play in the 2016 Qualifiers.
-After four of the eight games with the team lying fourth in the qualifying table (only the top three are guaranteed Super League status for 2017, fourth play fifth for the last Super League spot) and with the squad depleted by injuries Peacock announced he was coming out of retirement to play in the last games of the season.
-He continued with his regular duties alongside playing.
+Peacock joined Hull KR as a coach for the 2016 Super League season.
+At the end of the regular season Hull KR finished 11th thus played in the 2016 Qualifiers.
+Towards the conclusion of the season, Peacock came out of retirement taking up the role of a player-coach due to squad injuries.

+International career

+Peacock earned himself a place in John Kear's England side for the 2000 World Cup.
+He made four appearances in the World Cup that year, scoring an impressive six tries which including a hat trick against Fiji at Headingley.

+Peacock played for England in 2001 against Wales.
+Also in 2001, he capped the season by making his Great Britain début against Australia scoring a try after just 86 seconds of his début in the first test victory at Huddersfield.
+He then become a permanent presence in the Great Britain squad making 14 appearances, all but three of which have been in the starting line up.
+Peacock won caps for Great Britain while at Bradford Bulls in 2001 against Australia (2 matches), and Australia (sub), in 2002 against Australia, New Zealand, and New Zealand (sub) (2 matches), in 2003 against Australia (3 matches), in 2004 against Australia (3 matches), and New Zealand, in 2005 against Australia (2 matches), and New Zealand (2 matches).